rushaanthind27-gif/calculator/README.md

-# 🧮 Python Calculator
+# 🧮 Python Calculator Projects

+This repository contains two different calculator applications that I built while learning Python.
+Both projects helped me practice programming concepts and explore how to create simple real-world applications.

+---

-## 📌 Description
+## 📌 Projects Included

-This is a simple Python calculator program that can perform basic arithmetic operations such as:
+### 1️⃣ calculator1.py – Basic Console Calculator
+A simple calculator that works in the terminal.

+**Features**
-- Addition
+- ➕ Addition
-- Subtraction
+- ➖ Subtraction
-- Multiplication
+- ✖ Multiplication
-- Division
+- ➗ Division

-I built this project while learning Python to practice:
+- 👨‍💻 User-input based
+- 🧠 Good for learning basic Python logic

+**Concepts used**
+- input() and print()
+- if-else conditions
+- loops (if used)
+- basic arithmetic operators

+---

+### 2️⃣ green and black calculator.py – GUI Calculator (Tkinter)
+A graphical calculator built using **Tkinter**.

+**Features**
+- 🟢 Green & black themed UI
+- 🖱 Button-based input
+- ➕ ➖ ✖ ➗ operations
+- 🪟 Runs in a GUI window

+**Concepts used**
+- Tkinter GUI library
+- buttons & layouts
+- event handling
 - functions

-- user input
-- conditional statements
+---

 ## ▶️ How to Run

-1. Make sure Python is installed on your system
+### Option 1 — Run from Python
+1. Install Python (3.x recommended)
-2. Download or clone this repository
+2. Download this repository
-3. Run the file:

-python calculator.py

-## 🚀 Features
-- Simple and beginner-friendly
-- Works in the terminal
-- Handles multiple operations

-## 🔮 Future Improvements
-- Add GUI (Graphical User Interface)
-- Add history of calculations
-- Add scientific calculator functions

-## 👤 Author
-Rushaan
+3. Open a terminal or command prompt
+4. Run:

+For console calculator: